certtools/intelmq/docs/Harmonization-fields.md

     'ransomware' -> 'infected-system'
     'unknown' -> 'undetermined'

-This old values can not be automatically mapped as they are ambiguous:
+These old values can not be automatically mapped as they are ambiguous:
     'malware': Either 'infected-system' or 'malware-distribution'

 Allowed values are: